kteh123/Weasel/README.md

 [Python](https://www.python.org/downloads/)

 If the images you wish to work with are Enhanced/Multiframe DICOM, then it is required to have **Java JDK** installed so that `dcm4che` can work correctly.
+If you're using an old OS, it is recommended that you scroll down when navigating the link below and choose an older version of **Java JDK** to install.

 [Java JDK](https://www.oracle.com/java/technologies/downloads/)